Attractions & Museums

 Private Charters: 757-639-1233

 For those who love history, yearn for romance, or have dreamed of a true sailing adventure—this outing is for you!
 Lend a hand at setting sail, take the helm and steer the ship, or look for dolphins and osprey as you glide along the shores of the York River.
 Sails are two hours long and leave three times a day from the Riverwalk Landing Pier.
-Seasonal Attraction: March 30 - October 31 and weather dependent.
+Seasonal Attraction: April 12 - November 3 and weather dependent.
 Food and beverages are available for purchase on board.
 Advanced reservations are recommended.
-2018 Schedule and Prices.
+2019 Rates and Schedule.

 Reminiscent of 18th-century musicians who served the Continental Army in Yorktown, this group of young Fifers and Drummers march and perform throughout Historic Yorktown.
 The Fifes and Drums of York Town members wear Regimental uniforms and colors, and can be seen parading and heard playing in frequent public appearances.